 In those cases, your doctor may recommend you give oral appliance therapy (OAT) a try instead.
-An oral appliance or dental device (also called an anti-snoring mouthpiece) is a mouthguard-like splint that you wear over your teeth when you sleep.
+An oral appliance or dental device (also called a sleep apnea mouthguard) is a device you wear over your teeth when you sleep.
 It keeps your airway open by sliding your lower jaw forward slightly, creating extra space at the back of your throat.

 Some people prefer it over CPAP therapy as it does not interfere with their sleeping position, and it’s more convenient and portable than a CPAP machine.
 However, it’s not the right choice for everyone, so if you do decide you want to try OAT instead of CPAP, talk to your doctor who may refer you to a specialized dentist to help you make an appliance that’s right for you—similar to how Invisalign treatment is custom-made for the wearer.